Krealsion/Zen/readme.md

 This is a Game Engine for c++ designed to be an exceptionally easy to use layer between the programmer and SDL2.

-The use of this engine is to allow for quicker development of games by using easy to manage GameStates that can be easily created and plugged in to play.
-These GameStates will also have access to a bunch of useful drawing methods in a consistent and stable environment.
+The use of this engine is to allow for quicker development of games by using easy to manage Game States that can be easily created and plugged in to play.
+These game_states will also have access to a bunch of useful drawing methods in a consistent and stable environment.

-The Engine also makes use of Multi-Threading to split the Update and Draw method functionality, allowing for a smoother framerate.
+The Engine also makes use of Multi-Threading to split the update and draw method functionality, allowing for a smoother framerate.

 ## How to Use